 Basking Ridge, New Jersey’s Most Famous Incident

-Widow White’s Tavern, named after Ebenezer White’s wife Mary Brown White, became the centerpiece of Revolutionary War history on that day, because It was on this most unfortunate day for General Lee that General Lee became a prisoner of the British Army, leaving General Washington in a precarious position.
-Who would have guessed that the Widow White’s Tavern capture might have turned into a blessing in disguise for the young Continental Army.
+Widow White’s Tavern, named after Ebenezer White’s wife Mary Brown White, became the centerpiece of Revolutionary War history on that day because it was on this most unfortunate day for General Lee that General Lee became a prisoner of the British Army, leaving General Washington in a precarious position.
+Who would have guessed that the Widow White’s Tavern capture might have turned into a blessing in disguise for the young Continental Army?

 With Lord Cornwallis staying in Pennington to the South, he sent a patrol of 30 dragoons from the Sixteenth Regiment (Burgoyne’s Regiment of Queen’s Light Dragoons), to gain intelligence of Lee’s division.
 Lieutenant-Colonel Harcourt (later Earl Harcourt, F.M.), obtained intelligence that Lee was in Basking Ridge, and proceeded in that direction.

 Surprising Lee’s Guard, the Tavern was surrounded.
 Major William Bradford, one of Lee’s aids, who was present and escaped, stated that the event unfolded by a Tory who was with General Lee the night before, complaining of a horse that was recently taken by the Army.
 He found where the General was to lodge and breakfast, and knew it as to be at White’s Tavern about noon.
-He left them, rode 18 miles South to Brunswick and returned with Harcourt and the Dragoons.
+He left them, rode 18 miles South to Brunswick, and returned with Harcourt and the Dragoons.

 Another Account of the Event

-On the other hand, the English account state that they captured a messenger, bearing a letter from General Lee, who was induced to tell where Lee was stationed.
+On the other hand, the English account states that they captured a messenger, bearing a letter from General Lee, who was induced to tell where Lee was stationed.
 Harcourt detached Tarleton, who traveled to and charged the Tavern with six men to secure the doors (about 100 paces from the road).
 Harcourt immediately summoned the house, with threats to set fire to it, and put every man in it to the sword, if the General didn’t surrender.
-Harcourt’s light horse, however, were fired upon from the house, and two or three British were killed (one of whom was a Cornet).
+Harcourt’s light horse, however, was fired upon from the house, and two or three British were killed (one of whom was a Cornet).
 There were several French officers with Lee, and one of them took aim at Colonel Harcourt.
 General Lee’s guard had also been carelessly disposed at an out-building and the sentry at the door of the Tavern, at first mistook the dragoons for his own people.
-Lee’s Guard rallied as the alarm was given and attempted to defend but they were quickly overpowered.
-Some were wounded, two were killed trying to escape.
+Lee’s Guard rallied as the alarm was given.
+They attempted to defend themselves, but they were quickly overpowered.
+Some were wounded, and two were killed trying to escape.

 Resistance was short.
 Finding concealment impossible, and further resistance useless, Lee made his appearance at the door, and in the most submissive manner, surrendered his sword to Colonel Harcourt, begging him to spare his life.
 English accounts state he fell to his knees to Harcourt in a cowardly manner.
-British Captain Thomas Harris, afterwards Lord Harris, states in his journal that “Lee behaved as cowardly in this transaction as he had dishonorably in every other.
+British Captain Thomas Harris, after Lord Harris, states in his journal that “Lee behaved as cowardly in this transaction as he had dishonorably in every other.
 After firing one or two shots from the house, he came out and

-entreated our troops to spar his life.”
+entreated our troops to spare his life.”

 He was somewhat roughly handled on being seized, and his captors, if they did not treat him with great indignity, certainly displayed very little regard for his comfort or appearance.
 He had presented himself without his hat or outside coat, and although he earnestly requested permission to get them, he was very peremptorily refused.